rfo909/RForth/README.md

 The stacks
 ----------

-RFOrth has two main stacks, plus two internal.
+RFOrth has four stacks, but as a programmer we deal only with one.

-The main stack is the *data stack*.
+That's the *data stack*.
 Sometimes it is called parameter stack.
-This is where we put parameters to words, and get values back.
-As programmers we interact directly with the data stack all the time.
+This is where we put parameters to words, and get values back from words.
+Programming in Forth we interact with the stack all the time.

-Then there is the *call stack*, which is usually called the return stack.

-When one word calls another, we push the return address here, but in addition, it also contains local variables.
-It can be managed manually, but rarely will be.

-The third stack, is a system stack, called *frame stack*.
-It keeps track of how many local variables have been added to the call stack, for each word invocation.
-There exist no primitives in Forth to interact with it.
-This means we don't need to pop values off the call stack; it is taken care of when returning.
-It is managed by C code.

-The fourth stack, which is considered internal, is a compile stack.
-It is used to implement control structures, such as IF THEN and BEGIN AGAIN?
-It is managed inside ACode.txt
+### Those we don't need to care about

+The second stack, is named the *call stack* in RFOrth.
+In traditional Forth's it is called the return stack.
+When a word calls another word, the return address is pushed on this stack.
+It is also used, both in traditional Forth and in RFOrth or local variables.
+In RFOrth, local variables are fully handled in an abstracted way by the colon compiler, so there should be very little need to interact with this stack in code.

+The third stack, which we also don't need to care about, is the *frame stack*.
+It keeps track of invocation frames on the call stack.
+Whenever defining a new local variable, it registers on the frame stack, so that when we return from the current word, it knows how to find the return address in the code that called the word.
+There are no words in RFOrth to manipulate this stack; it is handled by system words call and ret, as well as cpush, which is used to define a new local variable on the call stack.

+The fourth and final stack (so far) is the *compile stack*.
+It is used when compiling code, to keep track of forward and backward jumps within the code for a word, like conditionals and loops.

+At runtime, the three first stacks are managed by the C code, while the fourth is managed by the ACode.txt, which is where the colon compiler is defined.

 First use
 ---------